 In exercising these policy-making and decision-making responsibilities the School Manager / Board of Management upholds the characteristic spirit of the school.

-Admissions Policy
+Admissions Criteria – First Year

 The admissions policy for the school has been published in accordance with the requirements of the Education Act, 1998.

 The admissions policy of Dublin South City ETSS will reflect at all times the educational philosophy and aims of Educate Together.
 The admissions policy will also, at all times, reflect the school’s mission and the ethos upon which the school has been founded.

-Dublin South CityA
+Dublin South City ETSS is committed to the principle of equal access.
+Decisions made in relation to enrolment will be governed by Department of Education and Skills regulations, staffing provisions and requirements concerning accommodation and health and safety of students.

+Criteria for Admission

-Applicants must have reached twelve years of age by January 1st of their first year in Dublin South City ETSS, that is, 1st January 20197 and should be no older than is appropriate to their peers.
-For September 2018, applications will be accepted from students who are in 6th class in primary school during 2017/118 school year.
+Applicants must have reached twelve years of age by January 1st of their first year in Dublin South City ETSS, that is, 1st January 2019 and should be no older than is appropriate to their peers.
+For September 2018, applications will be accepted from students who are in 6th class in primary school during 2017/18 school year.